Diel vertical migration: Importance for the biological pump

 Organisms migrate up to feed at night so when they migrate back to depth during the day they defecate large sinking fecal pellets.
 Whilst some larger fecal pellets can sink quite fast, the speed that organisms move back to depth is still faster.
 At night organisms are in the top 100 metres of the water column, but during the day they move down to between 800 and 1000 meters.
 If organisms were to defecate at the surface it would take the fecal pellets days to reach the depth that they reach in a matter of hours.
 Therefore, by releasing fecal pellets at depth they have almost 1000 metres less to travel to get to the deep ocean.
 This is known as active transport.
 The organisms are playing a more active role in moving organic matter down to depths.
 Because a large majority of the deep sea, especially marine microbes, depends on nutrients falling down, the quicker they can reach the ocean floor the better.

 Zooplankton and salps play a large role in the active transport of fecal pellets.
 15–50% of zooplankton biomass is estimated to migrate, accounting for the transport of 5–45% of particulate organic nitrogen to depth.
 Salps are large gelatinous plankton that can vertically migrate 800 meters and eat large amounts of food at the surface.
 They have a very long gut retention time, so fecal pellets usually are released at maximum depth.
 Salps are also known for having some of the largest fecal pellets.
 Because of this they have a very fast sinking rate, small detritus particles are known to aggregate on them.
 This makes them sink that much faster.
-As previously mentioned, the lipid pump represents a substantial flux of POC to the deep ocean in the form of lipids produced by large overwintering copepods.
+As previously mentioned, the lipid pump represents a substantial flux of POC (particulate organic carbon) to the deep ocean in the form of lipids produced by large overwintering copepods.
 Through overwintering, these lipids are transported to the deep in autumn and are metabolized at depths below the thermocline through winter before the copepods rise to the surface in the spring.
 The metabolism of these lipids reduces this POC at depth while producing CO2 as a waste product, ultimately serving as a potentially significant contributor to oceanic carbon sequestration.
 Although the flux of lipid carbon from the lipid pump has been reported to be comparable to the global POC flux from the biological pump, observational challenges with the lipid pump from deficient nutrient cycling, and capture techniques have made it difficult to incorporate it into the global carbon export flux.
 So while currently there is still much research being done on why organisms vertically migrate, it is clear that vertical migration plays a large role in the active transport of dissolved organic matter to depth.